gregor-i/functional-programming-katas/README.md

 sbt "~functional-type-classes/test"
 ```

+## Kata 6 - Simple dependency injection

+The point of this Kata is to explore a functional datastructure, that may be readily used
+for a very simple but versatile form of dependency injection.

+Your starting point is the spec for said construct, namely `ReaderSpec` file.

+Your goal is to use this spec as guide to implement the datastructure called `Reader`.

-## Kata 6 - Reactive Streams with akka-streams
+## Kata _ - Reactive Streams with akka-streams

 The starting point is the `AkkaStreamKata1Spec.scala` file.
 Just uncomment the spec and get started.